idptools/sparrow/README.md

 In general, we recommend using [localCIDER](http://pappulab.github.io/localCIDER/) for general sequence analysis, but the ALBATROSS predictors in SPARROW are ready for public use.

 ## Use and distribution
-SPARROW is still under active development.
-Because of this, we have deliberately attached the constructive Creative Commons Attribution NonCommercial NoDerivs (CC-NC-ND) license (see LICENSE).
-This is – deliberately – an extremely restrictive license that we are using ONLY until the code is released (at which point we'll transition to a GNU-style license).

-The reason for this is to try and discourage you from incorporating code that may change dramatically over the next few months.
-This is a safety feature!
+SPARROW is still under active development until the first major release; however, the core API has mostly been decided upon.

 ## Installation
 Installation can be done via `pip` directly from GitHub!!!